 Enterprise content management (ECM) systems

-Enterprise content management (ECM) systems are comprehensive platforms that manage an organisation's documents, emails, web pages, and other forms of content.
-ECM systems help streamline the capture, storage, preservation, and delivery of content across an enterprise, making it accessible and useful for business operations.
+Enterprise content management (ECM) systems are platforms that manage an organisation’s documents, emails, and other content.
+ECM systems help streamline the capture, storage, and delivery of content.
+This makes information accessible and useful for business operations.

 Benefits:

-• Improved information governance: Ensures proper management of information lifecycles, from creation to disposal, aiding compliance with regulations.
+- Improved information governance: Ensures proper management of information lifecycles, aiding compliance with regulations.

-• Enhanced collaboration: Facilitates document sharing and communication within and across teams, improving workflows and productivity.
+- Enhanced collaboration: Facilitates document sharing and communication within and across teams, improving productivity.

-• Centralised storage: Consolidates all business content in a single, searchable repository, reducing the time and effort needed to locate information.
+- Centralised storage: Consolidates all business content in a single, searchable repository, reducing time spent locating information.

-The purpose of ECM systems is to provide a structured environment where information can be securely stored and easily accessed, supporting decision-making and business efficiency.
+The purpose of ECM systems is to provide a structured environment for information.
+Here, it can be securely stored and easily accessed.
+This supports decision-making and business efficiency.

 Examples: